Timothy Reese

 prof_pic.jpg

-I earned my Ph.D in Statistics from Purdue University at West Lafayatete, Indiana a MS. Degree in Applied Mathematics from California State University of Northridge and a dual BS degree in Mathematics and Computer Science from California State University of Northridge.
-My research interests include large scale classification, latent models, generative models, missing data problems, interpretable AI, and dimension reduction.
-I have teaching experience in introductory statistics and mathematics courses.
-In addition to teaching standard courses I along with my with my colleague Wenbin Zhu provided an accelerated Deep Learning tutorial seminar to the students of Huzhou teachers college in Huzhou, China.
+I earned my Ph.D. in Statistics from Purdue University (2022, advised by Michael Yu Zhu), an M.S. in Applied Mathematics from California State University, Northridge (advised by Majid Mojirsheibani), and dual B.S. degrees in Computer Science and Applied Mathematics from CSUN.
+In addition to teaching standard courses, I along with my colleague Wenbin Zhu provided an accelerated Deep Learning tutorial seminar to the students of Huzhou Teachers College in Huzhou, China.

 Research Reading Resources